 Common Password Scan:

 In this scenario, an attacker runs a scan to identify users with common passwords on a web service.
-The attacker specifically targets users who have used common and easily guessable passwords, aiming to gain unauthorized access to their accounts.
+The attacker specifically targets users who have used common and easily guessable passwords, aiming to gain unauthorised access to their accounts.
 Without proper logging and monitoring, identifying these targeted attacks may prove difficult.
 But with effective logging, security teams can identify patterns of failed login attempts, anomalies, and repeated password guesses.
 Monitoring these logs will allow security personnel to detect the attacker's activities, identify compromised accounts, and take corrective actions such as resetting passwords, enforcing stronger authentication measures, and alerting affected users to safeguard their accounts.

 Major Retailer Failing to Respond to Malware Warnings: